SCOPE OF THIS CHAPTER

 - Children feel valued and respected and their self-esteem is promoted;

 - There is an openness on the part of the institution to the external world and to external scrutiny, including contact with families and the wider community;

-- Staff and foster carers are trained in all aspects of safeguarding children, are alert to children's vulnerabilities and risks of harm, and knowledgeable about how to implement safeguarding children procedures;
+- Staff and foster carers are trained in all aspects of safeguarding children, can recognise children's vulnerabilities and risks of harm, and know when and how to implement safeguarding children procedures;

 - Children are listened to, and their views and concerns responded to;